mu-ni/memo/bq/14principles.md

 - When you’re working with a large number of customers, it’s tricky to deliver excellent service to them all.
 How do you go about prioritizing your customers’ needs?
-  Pareto principle(80/20 rule) - for many events, about 80% of the results come from 20% of the decisions Can not satisfy all, list the priority, just satisfy the most important requirements Don't need to build a perfect product at the beginning, a good product should keep iterating list the priority major bug, block normal process user experience, affect most customers potential risks
+  Pareto principle(80/20 rule) - for many events, about 80% of the results come from 20% of the decisions Can not satisfy all, just satisfy the most important requirements requirements from data scientist and delivery team, list the priority major bug, block normal workflow, fix firstly potential risks, make DB unsafe, fix secondly user experience, todo list, fix it later
+  Don't need to build a perfect product at the beginning, a good product should keep iterating

 2. Ownership（目光长远，不为短期结果牺牲长期价值，从不说”那不是我的工作”）
 Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job."